agilarasu/atoms/.github/readme.md

 # Atoms

-The Atoms is an interactive chatbot that helps users learn a new topic with interactive components.
+The Atoms is a learning platform that helps users learn a new topic with the help of LLMs.

-The chatbot is designed to be interactive and engaging, and it can be customized to fit the needs of the user.

 ## Screenshot